nspyre-org/nspyre/docs/source/contributing.rst

      As this is a github specific step and not a git step, it can’t be completed with the `git <https://git-scm.com>`__ command line tool.
 However, the `hub <https://hub.github.com>`__ command line tool provides useful extensions.

-When it’s finished, you’ll be taken to your copy of the NSpyre repository, which will be located at ``https://github.com/[your-username]/nspyre``.
+When it’s finished, you’ll be taken to your copy of the nspyre repository, which will be located at ``https://github.com/[your-username]/nspyre``.
 The rest can now be completed using the console:

 .. code-block:: bash